 If you haven’t done so already, the best time to do this is now so that your garden building is protected during the cold, wet months.
 This especially applies to older sheds that maybe haven’t had a coat of paint in a few years.

 It may be hard to determine if your Shed already has an oil or water based preservative on it, in which case you’ll need to sand it back and put a couple of new coats on.
 It’s not advisable to mix water and oil and if you do you usually find the top coat flakes off.

 Both Oil and Water work in completely different ways; oil penetrates the timber whereas water seals it.
 Both work equally as well as long as you are using a reputable brand.
 If you can find it in your local hardware store it’s most likely not going to stand the test of our Scottish climate.

 Water Based: – Sadolin Superdec or Sadolin Quick Dry

-Oil Based: – Sadolin Classic or Butinox No 1
+Oil Based: – Sadolin Classic

 While you’re out checking to see if your build needs painted, have a look for other potential issues that need sorting.
 Are there any plants growing up outside?
 How is the general condition of shed?
 Are there loose boards or anyway for water to get in?

 If so it will be worth your while spending a little time to have these repaired.
 While some issues can seem minor just now, things like this can aid much bigger problems especially in winter months.

 This depends a lot upon the contents inside your shed.
 One thing to do is simply have a quick clean out.
 Store any pet food/bird feed in containers to prevent any animals attempting to make a winter home there!